-The Community-Based Research (CBR) program at AIDS Project Los Angeles conducts research designed to improve services for people and communities affected by HIV/AIDS.
+The Community-Based Research (CBR) program at AIDS Project Los Angeles conducts research designed to improve the lives of people and communities affected by HIV/AIDS.
 It is one of the only programs of its kind operating within an AIDS service organization, and it additionally serves as a resource to other organizations conducting community-based research.
 Principles guiding our program include community collaboration, responsiveness to community needs, innovation, and rigorous scientific methods.
 Our study findings are used to identify needs for new services, improve existing services, and highlight trends in the field.
 These findings are presented at local, statewide, national and international levels.
-To learn more about the program, please contact Matt G. Mutchler, Ph.D., at 213.201.1522 or send an e-mail.
+To learn more about the program, please contact Matt G. Mutchler, Ph.D., at 213.201.1522 or send an email to email@example.com.

-We are conducting multiple innovative research projects in various stages of preparation, data collection, analysis, writing, and publication:
+We are currently conducting several research projects in various stages of preparation, data collection, analysis, and publication:

-- A three-year NIH-funded qualitative study that examines how young Black gay and bisexual men communicate with friends about sexual health and HIV testing.
+- The Friends Study: A three-year qualitative study that examines how young Black gay and bisexual men communicate with friends about sexual health and HIV testing.
 The goal is to understand how sexual health values are shared, modified, or developed within communication between friends.

 - A qualitative research project exploring how substances become associated with sex among Black and Latino young men who have sex with men.